isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 This project collects Google Play reviews from multiple popular applications using the `google-play-scraper` package and performs exploratory data analysis to evaluate the quality of the collected data for downstream database constructions.

 ## Related Projects Used
-https://github.com/facundoolano/google-play-scraper
+This project mainly used the `google-play-scraper` package for Google Play Store review collection. https://github.com/facundoolano/google-play-scraper

 ### Installation